MAT109 · Erich Prisner · Franklin College · 2007-2009

 3. You have five $1-bills, three $5-bills, and one $10 bills in your pocket.
 You randomly choose one of them to give the taxi driver a tip.
 What is the expected value?

 4. You want to buy a used car tomorrow, for this reason you went to your bank and took $8000 in cash.
 In the evening there is a football game which you want to attend, you already have the ticket worth $15.
-You read in the newspaper that during the last game, 5 out of 80000 spactators were stolen their money.
-You are living in your appartment since 10 years and never had a burglary.
+You read in the newspaper that during the last game, 5 out of 80000 spectators were stolen their money.
+You are living in your apartment since 10 years and never had a burglary.
 What do you do?
 1) Stay at home and watch your money, or 2) go to the game and leave the money at home, or 3) go to the game and take the money with you?
 Explain.

 5. a) Two cards are selected randomly from a shuffled 52-card deck.
 Someone tells you that the first card is black.
 What is the probability that the second card is black too?